joeytakeda/moeml-triple/documentation/tei2rdf_notes.md

 TEI guidelines for Graphs and Trees (`<arc>`, `<node>`, etc), specifically the section on Family Trees: http://www.tei-c.org/release/doc/tei-p5-doc/en/html/GD.html#GDFT

 If we are to encode using Graphs and Trees, here's a very sketchy sample encoding, using the same example from `<listRelation>`.
-I *think* this would be how you could encode this using the graph system.
+I *think* this would be how you encode this using the graph system.

 ```
 <graph>